Nursing Home Neglect and

 Patients go to the hospital seeking the treatment they need for acute medical issues.
 They expect to receive those services in a safe environment that's focused on their health.
 Unfortunately, for too many patients, that's not the case.
 Hospital injuries and infections can lead to serious complications and even death, and those incidents are even more tragic because the victims should have been properly cared for.

 If you or a loved one has been injured in the hospital, you need an experienced medical malpractice attorney on your side.
 You need someone who will conduct thorough research, find the negligent parties and hold them accountable.
-You need a hospital injury lawyer from Johnson Greer Law Group.
+You need a Georgia hospital injury lawyer from Johnson Greer Law Group.

 Common types of injuries in hospitals